neondatabase/website/content/docs/guides/partner-billing.md

 When any configured metric reaches its quota limit, all active computes for that project are automatically suspended.
 It is important to understand, this suspension is persistent.
 It works differently than the inactivity-based [autosuspend](/docs/guides/auto-suspend-guide), where computes restart at the next interaction: this suspend will _not_ restart at the next API call or incoming connection.
 If you don't take explicit action otherwise, the suspension remains in place until the end of the current billing period starts (`consumption_period_end`).

-See [Querying metrics and quotas](#querying-metrics-and-quotas) to find your reset date, billing period, and other values related to the project's consumption.
+See [Querying metrics and quotas](#querying-metrics-and-quotas) to find the reset date, billing period, and other values related to a project's consumption.

 <Admonition type="note">
 Neon tracks these consumption metrics on a monthly cycle.
 If you want to track metrics on a different cycle, you need to take snapshots of your metrics at the desired interval and store the data externally.
-You can also use the Preview [Consumption API](#retrieving-metrics-for-all-projects) to collect metrics from across a range of billing periods.
+You can also use the  [Consumption API](#retrieving-metrics-for-all-projects) to collect metrics from across a range of billing periods.
 </Admonition>

 ## Configuring quotas